 PERKINS LOAN (Formerly NATIONAL DIRECT STUDENT LOAN) - This program is funded by the federal government.
 Funds are available to both new and returning students.
 A student must be enrolled or have been accepted for enrollment in full-time or at least half-time studies and must demonstrate financial need.
 There are deferment and cancellation advantages with this program.

 INSTITUTIONAL AID - Denominational gifts and grants are available through respective denominations.
+Please file an application with respective Dean.

 REFUNDS AND WITHDRAWALS